edwardjing1998/aws-spring-boot-api/README.md

   useEffect(() => {
     // If we don't have a client ID, we can't fetch. if (!clientId) return;

-    // Optimization: If page is 0 and we just received 'data' from props,
+    // If we are on page 0 and the props 'data' is already for this client and page 0, use it.
-    // we might already have the data.
-However, to support pagination
-    // we need to fetch subsequent pages.
-    // For simplicity, let's fetch if page > 0 OR if we want to ensure fresh data.

-    // Actually, the initial 'data' prop usually contains just the first page (or all, depending on parent implementation).
-    // If the parent provided the first page, we use it. if (page === 0 && data && data.length > 0 && data[0].clientId === clientId) {
+    // This prevents double-fetch on initial load. if (page === 0 && data && data.length > 0 && data[0].clientId === clientId) {
         setReports(data);
         return;